Excellent news: As of June 6th, the United States Postal Service (USPS) provided new mailing standards for hemp and hemp-based products.

-While state and federal guidelines regarding hemp-derived CBD and hemp products still widely vary, being able to mail these products legally eliminates a significant amount of distribution problems within the industry.
+While state and federal guidelines regarding hemp-derived CBD and hemp products still widely vary, being able to receive hemp by mail eliminates a significant amount of distribution problems within the industry.
 As of the date of this publication, other major mailing services including FedEx and DHL still have hemp on their banned substances list.

-The USPS guidelines should make it easier and more convenient to ship hemp and CBD products to customers all across the country and seem to point to good times ahead for those seeking health and wellness.
+The USPS guidelines should make it easier and more convenient for customers all across the country to receive hemp by mail and seems to point to good times ahead for those seeking health and wellness.

 Of course, this doesn’t go without warning.
 Ultimately, it’s up to the person mailing the product to know the legality of the product they are providing.
 Some things to consider include: